digitalbricklayer/techteapotcom/src/content/posts/top-3-easy-nagios-setup-options.md

 <strong>Update <strong>22</strong> Feb 2012</strong>:

-There is now a <a href="https://www.itefix.no/i2/nagwin">Nagwin distribution</a> for Microsoft Windows using the Cygwin toolset.
+There is now a [Nagwin distribution](https://www.itefix.no/i2/nagwin) for Microsoft Windows using the Cygwin toolset.
 May be an easier install option for admins who are familiar with Windows and don't fancy learning *nix.